-- (a) If a financier becomes a licensee and then transfers the license, or sublicenses the information or informational rights, to a licensee receiving the financial accommodation, the following rules apply: - (1) The transfer or sublicense to the accommodated licensee is not effective unless: - (A) the transfer or sublicense is effective under Section 503; or - (B) the following conditions are fulfilled: - (i) before the licensor delivered the information or granted the license to the financier, the licensor received notice in a record from the financier giving the name and location of the accommodated licensee and clearly indicating that the license was being obtained in order to transfer or sublicense it to the accommodated licensee; - (ii) the financier became a licensee solely to make the financial accommodation; and - (iii) the accommodated licensee adopts the terms of the license, as supplemented by the financial accommodation contract, to the extent the modifications are not inconsistent with the license contract and any rights of the licensor under other law.
+(a) If a financier becomes a licensee in connection with its financial accommodation contract and then transfers its contractual interest under the license, or sublicenses the licensed computer information or informational rights, to a licensee receiving the financial accommodation, the following rules apply:

+- (1) The transfer or sublicense to the accommodated licensee is not effective unless: - (A) the transfer or sublicense is effective under Section 503; or - (B) the following conditions are fulfilled:

+(i) before the licensor delivered the information or granted the license to the financier, the licensor received notice in a record from the financier giving the name and location of the accommodated licensee and clearly indicating that the license was being obtained in order to transfer the contractual interest or sublicense the licensed information or informational rights to the accommodated licensee;

+(ii) the financier became a licensee solely to make the financial accommodation; and

+(iii) the accommodated licensee adopts the terms of the license, which terms may be supplemented by the financial accommodation contract, to the extent the terms of the financial accommodation contract are not inconsistent with the license and any rights of the licensor under other law.

-- (2) A financier that makes a transfer that is effective under paragraph (1)(B) may make only the single transfer of rights under the license contemplated by the notice unless the licensor consents to a later transfer. - (b) If a financier makes an effective transfer of a license, or an effective sublicense of the information or informational rights subject to the license, to an accommodated licensee, the following rules apply: - (1) The accommodated licensee's rights and obligations are governed by: - (A) the license; - (B) any rights of the licensor under other applicable law; and - (C) to the extent not inconsistent with subparagraphs (A) and (B), the financial accommodation contract, which may impose additional conditions to the licensee's right to use the licensed information or informational rights. - (2) The financier makes no warranties to the accommodated licensee other than the warranty under Section 401(b)(1) and any express warranties in the financial accommodation contract.
+(2) A financier that makes a transfer that is effective under paragraph (1)(B) may make only the single transfer or sublicense contemplated by the notice unless the licensor consents to a later transfer.

+(b) If a financier makes an effective transfer of its contractual interest in a license, or an effective sublicense of the licensed information or informational rights, to an accommodated licensee, the following rules apply:

+(1) The accommodated licensee's rights and obligations are governed by:

+(A) the license;

+(B) any rights of the licensor under other law; and

+(C) to the extent not inconsistent with subparagraphs (A) and (B), the financial accommodation contract, which may impose additional conditions to the licensee's right to use the licensed information or informational rights.

+(2) The financier does not make warranties to the accommodated licensee other than the warranty under Section 401(b)(1) and any express warranties in the financial accommodation contract.